-Standard Postage Stamp Size
+Standard Postage Stamp Size in the US

-The standard postage stamp dimensions are roughly between 0.87 inches x 0.979 inches.
+The standard postage stamp dimensions are roughly about 0.87 inches x 0.979 inches.
 This is the stamp size for the American flag Forever stamp.
 Another size of postage stamp, featuring characters or themes, is 1.188 inches x 0.909 inches.
 And it is so because the size of a stamp is based on what goes on the stamp: material, type of postage stamp etc.

 For example, a commemorative stamp size, like The War of 1812, is 1.559 inches by 1.244 inches.

-First-class Postage Stamps
+First-Class Postage Stamps